-Many easy zucchini bread recipes want to turn it into a pudding, and add lots of sugar; we all break down now and then, and that's okay if you're not to become a health hut neurotic, but it's no longer a health food; for high and holy days.
+Many easy zucchini bread recipes want to turn it into a pudding, and add lots of sugar; we all break down now and then, and that's okay if you're not find your suffering from health hut neurosis, but it's no longer a health food; for high and holy days.
 Fattening and glycemic and definitely no longer a diabetic zucchini bread recipe.

 Is there any difference between our easy zucchini bread recipe and the basic Panera bread menu recipe slice, smothered in butter and lightly sauteed zucchini and onion like I have for breakfast most mornings in the summer?
 Probably not.

 It's just a nice little variation; perhaps add extra honey, and a dollop of ice cream and turning it into a pudding isn't such a bad idea after all; then you want to remember the pecan nuts.
 Learn the knack and crack them yourself if you want them not to taste rancid.